SPH School-Wide Committees.

-The Practice Advisory Board is the steering committee for practice initiatives, community relations and outreach, and student and staff service activities at the School.
+The Practice Advisory Committee (also known as the Practice Committee) is the steering committee for practice initiatives, community relations and outreach, and student and staff service activities at the School.
 It is responsible for strengthening the School’s networks with public health agencies, establishing new affiliations with external organizations, engaging the School with the global public health practice community, and promoting practice activities within the School.
-The Practice Advisory Board is chaired by the Associate Dean for Public Health Practice.
+The Practice Advisory Committee is chaired by the Associate Dean for Public Health Practice.
 In addition to the six department representatives, membership includes the Director of Graduate Student Life, the Assistant Dean for Career Engagement, and at least one student representative.

 Diversity, Equity, Inclusion, and Justice Committee